Vishvaleon/mediquery/README.md

 ---

-## Key design decisions
+## Key Design Decisions

-**Why LangGraph over LangChain AgentExecutor?**
-LangGraph gives explicit control over the agent's state machine — every node, edge, and conditional branch is visible and debuggable.
-AgentExecutor is a black box.
-For a healthcare system where auditability matters, the graph-based approach is the right call.
+**LangGraph over LangChain's AgentExecutor.** LangGraph exposes the agent's state machine explicitly — every node, edge, and conditional branch is visible and debuggable.
+AgentExecutor operates as a black box, which is a poor fit for a healthcare application where auditability is essential.

-**Why S-PubMedBert-MS-MARCO over all-MiniLM?**
-General-purpose embedding models don't understand that "myocardial infarction" and "chest pain" are semantically related.
-The PubMedBert model was fine-tuned on biomedical literature and dramatically improves retrieval precision for clinical queries.
+**S-PubMedBert-MS-MARCO over general-purpose embeddings.** General embedding models do not reliably capture that "myocardial infarction" and "chest pain" are clinically related.
+A biomedical-tuned embedding model substantially improves retrieval precision for clinical queries.

-**Why a grader node?**
-Raw FAISS retrieval returns the top-K most similar chunks — but similar doesn't mean relevant.
-A query about "malaria treatment" can retrieve chunks about mosquito nets (similar topic, wrong content).
-The grader filters these out before they pollute the generator's context.
+**A dedicated grading node.** Top-K similarity search can surface chunks that are topically adjacent but contextually wrong — for example, a "malaria treatment" query returning content about mosquito nets.
+The grader filters these out before they reach the generator.

-**Why a confidence scorer?**
-Hallucination is the #1 risk in clinical AI.
-The confidence node forces the LLM to self-evaluate every answer and flag uncertainty explicitly.
-Low-confidence answers (score ≤5) signal to the user that they should verify with a clinician.
+**A confidence-scoring node.** Hallucination is the primary risk in clinical AI systems.
+The confidence node requires the model to self-evaluate every answer; responses scoring 5 or below are flagged so users know to verify with a clinician.

 ---

-## Example queries
+## Example Queries

 ```
 What is the first-line treatment for tuberculosis?